troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 Some clients allow artwork to be embedded in the description using html image URLs.
 This option enables this.
 * --update-description-with-stars
 Add star rating to description.
+* --update-previously-shown-with-year
+Movies often have details of the year they were made but some clients expect those details in the previously-shown field.

 Extra Supported Tags and Features
 ---------------------------------